getgauge/docs.gauge.org/getting_started/installing-gauge.rst

 .. cssclass:: csharp dynamic-content

-   Now that you've install Gauge, you can go ahead and create a C# testing project using Gauge.
+   Now that you've install Gauge, you can go ahead and create a CSharp testing project using Gauge.

 .. cssclass:: java dynamic-content